jklsadly/hbase-transactional-tableindexed/README.txt

  One of the two regionserver extensions must be turned on by setting the appropriate configuration (in hbase-site.xml).

- To enable just the indexing extension: set 'hbase.regionserver.class' to 'org.apache.hadoop.hbase.ipc.IndexedRegionInterface' and
+ To enable the indexing extension: set 'hbase.regionserver.class' to 'org.apache.hadoop.hbase.ipc.IndexedRegionInterface' and
  'hbase.regionserver.impl' to 'org.apache.hadoop.hbase.regionserver.tableindexed.IndexedRegionServer'